t-beigbeder/otvl_cabri/doc/cliref.md

 - webapi+http, webapi+https: remote access to object or object-like DSS, in which case `<location>` takes the form `://<host>:<port>/<url-path>`
   - example: `webapi+http://localhost:3000/demo`
-- xolf, xobj and xsmf stand for encrypted DSS of the corresponding type
+- xolf, xobs and xsmf stand for encrypted DSS of the corresponding type
 - xwebapi+http, xwebapi+https must be used as well if the remote DSS is encrypted

 ## Object storage creation parameters